 Can you sleep in compression tights?
-It’s a question I was wondering about a few nights ago.
+It’s a question I many people wonder about.

-But my question is whether sleeping in compression tights has any chance of actually doing youharm.
+But my question is whether sleeping in compression tights has any chance of actually doing you any harm.

 Why I Use Compression Tights

 Before I go into the question of can you sleep in compression tights, I go into a little bit about why I use them.